Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

     /**
      * @notice Queues a set of magnitude adjustments to decrease the slashable stake of an operator set for the given operator for the given strategy.
      * The deallocations will take effect 21 days from calling.
-In order for the operator to have their nonslashable magnitude increased, they must call the contract again to complete the deallocation.
-Stake deallocations are still subject to slashing 21 days have passed since queuing.
+In order for the operator to have their nonslashable magnitude increased,
+     * they must call the contract again to complete the deallocation.
+Stake deallocations are still subject to slashing until 21 days have passed since queuing.
      *
      * @param operator address to decrease allocations for
      * @param deallocations array of magnitude adjustments for multiple strategies and corresponding operator sets